 Signal availability should exceed 99.8%.

-An integrity warning of radionavigation system malfunction, non-availability or discontinuity should be provided to users as soon as practicable by Maritime Safety Information (MSI) systems.
+An integrity warning of radionavigation system malfunction, non-availability or discontinuity including start of backup system operation should be provided to users as soon as practicable by Maritime Safety Information (MSI) systems.

 2.7 Augmentation systems may also provide notification of radionavigation system integrity or malfunction.
 However these should not override, or replace the requirement for, integrity warnings provided to users by Maritime Safety information (MSI) systems in accordance with paragraph 2.6 above.